-Because every station's PPM codes are unique, our firm policy is that all radio stations must transmit the appropriate PPM codes (and only the appropriate PPM codes).
-To comply with this policy, a radio station needs only to use the equipment that we provided according to our instructions.
+Because every station's PPM codes are unique, our firm policy is that all radio stations must transmit the appropriate, unique PPM codes (and only those PPM codes).
+We program the station's PPM codes into the encoders we provide to the station.
+To comply with this policy, a radio station must simply use the equipment that we provided according to our instructions.